Jaw-bone6/worldbuilding/docs/vilix.md

 # Vilix

-Vilix is a fundamental energy, closely tied to all life, that permeates space.
+Vilix (pronounced /ˈvɪlɪks/) is a fundamental energy, closely tied to all life, that permeates space.
 All living things have a [soul](soul.md), and that soul must be, to some extent, saturated with Vilix in order to function.
 Without Vilix, life can not exist.
+Things that are not traditionally considered to be living can also harbour a well of Vilix.
+Thus, there exists a general term for anything that has such a well: a 'Vilin' (pronounced /ˈvaɪlɪn/)

 ### Types of Vilix